Chinese Evergreen Care: Tips For Growing An Aglaonema

 Varieties

-Many years ago when I worked in the trade the Silver Queen, Chinese Evergreen (A. commutatum) & the Roebellini were the 3 Ags to buy.
-Now there are so many varieties, leaf sizes and shapes, and patterns of Aglaonemas on the market.
-A sampling: Maria, Silver Bay, Siam Red, Emerald Beauty, Golden Bay, Romeo, & First Diamond to name a few.
+When I worked in the interiorscaping trade many years ago, the Silver Queen, Chinese Evergreen (A. commutatum), and the Roebellini were the three Aglaonemas to buy.
+Now, many varieties, leaf sizes, shapes, colors, and patterns are on the market.
+A sampling: Aglaonema Maria, Silver Bay, Siam Aurora, Emerald Beauty, Golden Bay, Romeo, Pink Valentine, Tricolor, White Calcite, and First Diamond.

-Two of the colorful varieties that currently have are Aglaonema Siam Aurora & Aglaonema Lady Valentine.
+I have two colorful varieties, Aglaonema Siam Aurora and Aglaonema Lady Valentine.

 Growth Rate

 Aglaonemas have a slow to moderate growth rate.
-My Silver Bay (which puts out new growth like crazy in the warmer months) & Red Agalonemas grower faster than my Maria (which is sometimes called Emerald Beauty).
-Agalonemas in low light will grow slower.
+My Silver Bay (which puts out new growth like crazy in the warmer months) and Red Agalonema grow faster than my Maria (sometimes called Emerald Beauty).

 Exposure